 The School of Education offers the following programs leading to a master's degree: secondary school teaching of academic subject (nine areas), curriculum development and instructional technology, educational administration, educational psychology, rehabilitation counseling, general educational studies, community counseling, reading, literacy, special education, and teaching English to speakers of other languages.

 The School offers programs leading to a Ph.D. in educational administration, counseling psychology, curriculum and instruction, educational psychology, and reading; and to a Psy.D. in school psychology.

 Also offered are programs leading to the Certificate of Advanced Study in curriculum and instruction, educational administration, educational research, school counseling, reading, and school psychology.
 A Certificate of Graduate Study in Urban Education is also offered.

-A graduate student in the School must meet the requirements and standards of the School and of the University and be governed by their regulations.
 An applicant for admission who has completed previous graduate study with specialization in an appropriate field may apply for admission with advanced standing.
 See Admission and Graduate Requirements for further details.